 Chaverim: Touring/Non-Riding Program

-This full package costs $2950, increasing to $3100 on May 1, and is fully inclusive with 7 overnight accommodations, all meals including Shabbat, a private tour guide, daily transportation, entrance fees to various sites visited around the country, and transportation from Eilat to the center of Israel.
+This full package costs $2950, increasing to $3100 on May 1, and is fully inclusive with all overnight accommodations, all meals including Shabbat, a private tour guide, daily transportation, entrance fees to various sites visited around the country, and transportation from Eilat to the center of Israel.
 There is no fundraising requirement for the Chaverim.
 Chaverim who wish to book single rooms for the duration of the Ride will pay a $1500 single room supplement.

-The itinerary below lists the main sites from the 2017 Chaverim Tour.
-Check back soon for the 2018 itinerary.
+The itinerary below lists the main sites from the 2018 Chaverim Tour.

-- Wednesday – Adullam Grove Nature Reserve hikes, Beit Guvrin ruins, Ethiopian farm in Kiryat Gat, Museum of Phillistine Culture.
+- Wednesday – Adullam Grove Nature Reserve hikes, Beit Guvrin ruins, Ethiopian farm in Kiryat Gat.
 Overnight in Ashkelon.

-- Thursday – Sderot Media Center, Settlements that surround the Gaza Strip, “Shvil HaSalat” in Moshav Talmei Yosef.
+- Thursday – Settlements that surround the Gaza Strip, “Shvil HaSalat” in Moshav Talmei Yosef.
 Overnight in the Northern Negev.

-- Friday – Sde Boker (David Ben Gurion’s home), Ein Avdat, Mitzpe Ramon Artist’s Quarter.
+- Friday – Sde Boker (David Ben Gurion’s home), Ein Avdat hike, desert cisterns.
 Overnight in Mitzpe Ramon.

-- Saturday – Rest day over Shabbat with the Ride in Mitzpe Ramon, enjoy synagogue services, the pool, walks, and other activities with the riders.
+- Saturday – Rest day over Shabbat with the Ride in Mitzpe Ramon, enjoy optional activities such as synagogue services, hotel pool, walks, and other activities with the riders.

 - Sunday – off-road jeep tour of Makhtesh Ramon, Ein Saharonim ruins, the Shitttim desert ashram, the Leopards’ Temple (possibly the oldest temple in the world), Kibbutz Ketura.
 Overnight in the Arava Valley.

-- Monday –The Hai-Bar Nature Reserve, Park Timna, up into the mountains for a panoramic view of the Red Sea, Egypt, Jordan and Saudi Arabia.
+- Monday –Park Timna copper mines, head up into the mountains for a panoramic view of the Red Sea, Egypt, Jordan and Saudi Arabia.
 End the day in Eilat, meeting the riders as they end their journey with a celebratory finish on the shores of the Red Sea.